Sphaeropteris medullaris: Distribution

-The trunk is black and covered with distinctive hexagonal stipe bases.
-The fronds may be up to 5 m long, and arch upwards from the crown.
-Dead fronds are shed except in very young plants.
-The primary pinnae are from 40 cm to 1 m long, and the undersides have scales with spines along their margins.
-As many as 40,000 leaflets have been counted on a single frond.
-The stipes are thick, black, very rough to the touch, and are similarly covered in black scales with marginal spines.
-S. medullaris can be readily distinguished from related species by the hexagonal stipe scars on the trunk, and by the scales with spines on their margins.
+Ecology

+Sphaeropteris medullaris is a coloniser of disturbed hillside areas in many high humidity forests of New Zealand, a role taken by mānuka and kānuka in many areas of New Zealand.
+It is likely that mānuka and kānuka only recently became more likely to establish disturbed soil, since the arrival of people to New Zealand, and the impact of fires on native forests.
+C. medularis is one of the few ferns which sometimes forms pure stands excluding almost all other vegetation.
+They can grow 50 cm a year "or more".

 Cultivation

 Sphaeropteris medullaris will grow from fresh spores, but this is slow.
 Plants are easy to transplant when they are young.
 It is also possible to plant newly felled trunks which will generally sprout again, provided they are watered with care.
 They are hardy in various conditions once established.
 It has gained the Royal Horticultural Society's Award of Garden Merit as an ornamental.